zyrx/AniRoll/README.md

 ## Bonus Features
 * User and profile connection (plus favorite series)
-* Multiple collection views at home table view (ala netflix)
+* Multiple collection views at home table view
 * Reachability
-* Use offline persistance (CoreData or Realm)
+* Use offline persistence (CoreData or Realm)
 * Filtering (look at series/browse section)
 * Play youtube’s video in a modal view (you can use the SDK)
 * Character’s complete info